CONTENTS

 In EKSIG 2017 we welcome submissions in pictorial format.
 Pictorials are papers and essays in which the visual components (e.g. diagrams, sketches, illustrations, renderings, photographs, annotated photographs, collages) are at least as important and possibly more important than the texts.
 Please organize your contribution with high-quality standards of visual materials.
 Pictorials may have a practical or theoretical nature or both.
 They can present methods, insights and lessons learned from teaching, crafting and engaging with Emerging Materials and on aforementioned Conference themes.
 Pictorials can also present recent design projects that address issues and insights in Experiential Knowledge through Materials and contribute to the accumulation of experience and sharing of knowledge in the field.
 Through pictorials, we aim at encouraging design practitioners in academia, industry, non-profits, or collectives to express and unpack their design practices and projects in rich, heavily visual ways.
 Pictorials will be published in the proceedings and presented orally or as posters at the conference.
 We will welcome samples and demonstrators exhibition during the presentation of Pictorials.

 Pictorial submissions are required to contain an abstract (150 words).
 Further textual narration to convey academic contribution is optional up to 2000 words, in the form of an Introduction.
 Pictorials should not exceed 12 pages (incl. references).
 All submissions should be formatted using EKSIG Pictorials Layout.
 For your convenience, we provide an Indesign Template Package (.indd).
 The package contains the fonts and styles to use in the template.
 In the layout, you will find an example on how to arrange the visual material of your contribution.
 You can add an Introduction (max 2000 words).
 Please do not make any change to text and paragraph styles, margins, footers or headers.
 As Pictorials should be mainly visual-based contributions, you are encouraged to arrange the visual material according to your preference.
 Please make sure that the visual contribution of your submission is predominant to the textual.
+A Word Template is also available, but we highly recommend organizing the contribution in Indesign format.

 Please make sure to remove metadata from the Pictorial.